eekcoopuw/jobmon/docsource/architecture/use_cases.rst

 Domain Objects are capitalized to show that they are defined terms.
 Domain objects might not be implemented in code.
-For example, Jobmon originally had no "cluster" object, although it was added to the code when Jobmon gained multiple Diostributors.
+For example, Jobmon originally had no "cluster" object, although it was added to the code when Jobmon gained multiple Distributors.

 A domain object might be implemented by several different pieces of code, depending on its location in the deployment architecture.
 For example, domain objects such as Workflow